24 Hour Emergency

 If your condition is not an Emergency

-Health 811 – Health811 is a free, secure and confidential service Ontarians can access 24 hours a day, seven days a week, to receive health advice from a registered nurse, locate local health services and find trusted health information.
-Ontarians can call 811 (TTY: 1.866.797.0007), chat online or access resources online.
+Health 811 – Health811 is a free, secure and confidential service you can call or access online 24 hours a day, seven days a week to get health advice from a registered nurse or find health services or information.
+Call 811 or visit the website.

 East Region Virtual Care Clinic – The East Region Virtual Care Clinic serves patients who require timely medical care for conditions such as new or persistent cough, fever, rash or other similar symptoms – patients with imminent concerns that are not life or limb threatening.
 The Nurse Practitioner-led virtual care clinic serves patients in the Ontario Health East region with or without a primary care provider and works with hospitals to refer patients to their local Emergency Department if needed.
 The Ontario Health East region spans from Pickering to Ottawa, and Kingston to Pembroke.